Ronan is a rare speaker that combines the vision and energy of the next generation with real leadership experience.

 at 24, he was Head of Innovation at a global creative agency,

-at 25, he was a lead futurist at the British Foreign Office;
+at 25, he was a lead futurist to the British Foreign Office;

-at 27, he was one of youngest executives in the City of London, as Director of Futures and Strategy of a global firm;
+at 27, he was the youngest executive in the City of London, as Director of Futures and Strategy at RPC;

-at 28, he founded Alter Ego, a global network of leaders who are pioneering transformational change in society.
+at 28, he founded Alter Ego, a global network of experts in disruption and resilience.

-A visionary thinker on the future of organisations and societies, Ronan offers a compelling picture of where the world is going, and who we must become.
+A visionary thinker on the future of society, Ronan leaves audiences with a compelling understanding of where the world is going, and who we must become.

 In 2016, Ronan founded Alter Ego, an organisation working to gather high profile leaders in order to find our way out of this crisis moment in history.
 Alter Ego gatherings have brought the world’s most pioneering business and political leaders in high profile retreats to decode this process of psychological and cultural change at an organisational and societal level.